tarql/tarql.github.io/index.md

 Here, the `OFFSET 1` is a convention that indicates that the first row is to be used to provide variable names, and not as data.
 This convention is still supported, but will only be recognized if none of the header-specifying command line options or URL fragment arguments are used.

+### Injected functions

+Tarql has extra funcionalities that can be used to filter or transform column values into standard literals with datatype.

+{% highlight bash %}
+  ...
+  WHERE {
+    BIND (tarql:date(?Release_Date, 'MM/dd/yyyy') AS ?ReleaseDate)
+    BIND (tarql:currency(?Production_Budget, 'USD') AS ?ProductionBudget) }
+  ...
+{% endhighlight %}

+Where:

+- ?Release_Date ("12/18/2009") is mapped to "2009-12-18T00:00:00.000Z"^^<http://www.w3.org/2001/XMLSchema#dateTime>
+- ?Production_Budget ("$425,000,000") is mapped to "425000000"^^<http://dbpedia.org/datatype/usDollar>

+So far, there are only two filters implemented.
+If you need other filter, please check the [documentation page](http://tarql.github.io/docs/) for reporting issues.

 Last Update: {{ site.time | date: '%B %d, %Y' }}